 A byte is composed of eight bits; an example byte is shown above.
 What is the largest number possible (in base 10) of a byte?

-Suppose a computer receives a transmission and expects to read the first eight bits as a byte, but there is an error such that the first bit is lost.
+Suppose a computer receives a transmission (shown above) and expects to read the first eight bits as a byte, but there is an error such that the first bit is lost.
 In other words, the computer starts reading at the second rather than the first arrow above.
 It will still read 8 bits total while attempting to receive the first byte.

 What is the difference between the correct number and the number the computer thought it received?